- Profiling type

 dotTrace calculates only the time when a certain thread is running.
 The time when the thread is waiting or sleeping is not included in calculation.
 Time is calculated using the CPU register.

-If checked, dotTrace will group the performance information for all threads with the same name under a single thread node in Call Tree and Threads Tree views.
+If selected, dotTrace will group the performance information for all threads with the same name under a single thread node in Call Tree and Threads Tree views.

-If checked, dotTrace will collect information about all memory allocations the profiled application does in the native (unmanaged) heap.
-To be able to turn on this option, you must have Windows Performance Toolkit installed on your computer.
+If selected, dotTrace will collect information about all memory allocations the profiled application does in the native (unmanaged) heap.
+To be able to select this option, you must have Windows Performance Toolkit installed on your computer.

-If checked, dotTrace will collect information about all messages the profiled application sends to the debug output.
+If selected, dotTrace will collect information about all messages the profiled application sends to the debug output.

 Enables you to control profiling directly from the code of the profiled application.
 For example, to take a snapshot in the exact point of your code.
 Learn more about using the API in Controlling Profiling Process Through API.